 - Hybrid vehicles and PHEVs are more efficient and environmentally friendly than pure petrol or diesel vehicles.
 However, you'll still need to fill your car up with petrol or diesel.

-- Driving an electric vehicle in New Zealand instead of a petrol or diesel car will cut your CO2 emissions by 80% compared to petrol and diesel vehicles3
+- Driving an electric vehicle in New Zealand instead of a petrol or diesel car will cut your CO₂ emissions by 80% compared to petrol and diesel vehicles.¹

-- BEVs emit 60% fewer climate-changing emissions over their full life cycle than petrol vehicles4
+- BEVs emit 60% fewer climate-changing emissions over their full life cycle than petrol vehicles.²

-- Fully electric vehicles may be cheaper to run with less maintenance required as they have fewer moving parts than non-electric cars5
+- Fully electric vehicles may be cheaper to run with less maintenance required as they have fewer moving parts than non-electric cars.³

-- Fully electric vehicles make less engine noise which means a quieter ride6
+- Fully electric vehicles make less engine noise, which means a quieter ride.³

 - The network of charging stations across the country is growing.
-Some local councils offer free parking for EVs, and charging points may be near to the entrance of supermarkets and service stations.
+Some local councils offer free parking for EVs, and charging points may be near the entrances of supermarkets and petrol stations.
 Find your local EV charging station.